jarvist/Disordered-MAPI-Phonons/README.md

 # Raman / disordered phonon study

 As used in https://doi.org/10.1039%2Fc6cp03474h .
+(Figure 7, Figure S9, Figure S10, Figure S11, Note S2.)

 The repeat of the Br data is due to using a non well-optimised input (taken from another's project).

 # Thermodynamically sampled athermal structures